Have You Been Injured by a Negligent Driver?

 When drivers travel on roadways, they agree to adhere to the rules of the road.
 By engaging in any form of negligent or distracted driving, they are 100% responsible for damages and injuries as a result of any car accidents.
 Because negligence does not require intentional conduct, drivers are liable whether they were ignorant of the risks or voluntarily chose to ignore them.

 Their negligent conduct is “punished” through extraction of a monetary award compensating the injured victim for damages.
-If you feel you have been a victim of negligent driving you will need an experienced Las Vegas personal injury attorney to help you navigate through the legal proceedings.
+If you feel you have been a victim of negligent driving you will need an experienced car accident attorney to help you navigate through the legal proceedings.

 What are the Penalties for Negligent Driving in Nevada?